 Driving Experience Get behind the wheel of a Chevrolet Bolt EV, and you’ll immediately notice a different feel to the car.
 Maybe most apparent is how silent it is.
 Forgoing a gas-powered engine, which inevitably makes noise when converting fuel to kinetic energy, makes for one of the quietest rides available.

 But it’s not just the silence that differentiates driving electric.
-Technology developments directly related to how you drive make the Bolt EV unlike most vehicles, including:
+Technology developments directly related to how you drive make the Bolt EV unlike most vehicles.
+They include:

 Of course, you’ll want to use your brake pedal in the event that you need to stop immediately.
 These options simply provide another way to increase the efficiency of your vehicle.